CorsiDanilo/bitcoin-price-prediction-with-pyspark/README.md

 - `Default with normalization:` like the previous one but features are normalized

 Then the features that gave on average the most satisfactory results (for each model) are chosen and proceeded with:
-- `Hyperparameter tuning:` finding the best parameters to use.
+- `Hyperparameter tuning:` finding the best model's parameters to use.
 Since during this stage will be used the Block split / Walk forward split method of the dataset I compute a score for each parameter chosen by each split, assigning weights based on:
    * Their `frequency` for each split (if the same parameters are chosen from several splits, these will have greater weight)
    * The `split` they belong to (the closer the split is to today's date the more weight they will have)
    * Their `RMSE value` for each split (the lower this is, the more weight they will have)

-   Then, the overall score will be calculated by putting together these three weights for each parameter and the one with the best score will be the chosen parameter.
+   Then, the best set of parameters is chosen based on the overall score obtained by putting these weights together.

 - `Cross Validation:` validate the performance of the model with the chosen parameters (also here using Block split / Walk forward split)